michelc/QuickHtml/readme.md

 Then you have to create one markdown file for each page you want to publish in your generated site.
 This markdown files can be nested in subfolders.

-You can also have "static" files in the `src` folder (like "flyer.pdf", "favicon.ico", "robots.txt" and "sitemap.xml").
+You can also have "static" files in the `src` folder (like "flyer.pdf" or "favicon.ico").
 They will be copied when QuickHtml will generate the final site.

 ### tools folder